13 Most Popular Myths About Herpes –Debunked!

 Myth: A Cold Sore on the Mouth Means You’ve Got an STD

-If cold sores sometimes develop around your mouth, it doesn’t automatically mean you have an STD.
+If cold sores sometimes develop around your mouth, it doesn’t automatically mean you have a sexually transmitted disease (STD).
 The type of herpes that causes cold sores is herpes simplex virus type 1 (HSV-1).
 It isn’t a sexually transmitted disease at all; HSV-1 is mainly transmitted by oral-to-oral contact.

 Herpes simplex virus type 2 (HSV-2) is the form of herpes categorized as a sexually transmitted infection (STI), but it doesn’t cause cold sores.
 HSV-2 is the main cause of genital herpes.
 Just like HSV-1, HSV-2 does not yet have a cure, so it’s a lifelong disease.